Rogers Behavioral Health in Philadelphia

 Do you need more than traditional outpatient counseling to help manage your depression or another mood disorder such as bipolar disorder or dysthymia?
 We can help with an individualized treatment plan.
 Our experienced team of professionals, led by a board-certified adult psychiatrist and a highly trained psychologist, will help reduce symptoms and provide the tools needed to succeed for children, teens, and adults.

-Our evidence-based therapy for these services include cognitive behavioral therapy (CBT); behavioral activation (BA); dialectical behavioral therapy (DBT); medication management; individual, group and family therapy; and experiential therapy.
+Our evidence-based therapy for these services include cognitive behavioral therapy (CBT); behavioral activation (BA); dialectical behavioral therapy (DBT); medication management; and individual, group and family therapy.

 To schedule a free screening or to make a referral, call 267-787-6600.

 Rogers is recognized nationally for treatment of OCD and related anxiety disorders such as social anxiety, panic disorder, body dysmorphic disorder, or trichotillomania.
 During treatment, you will learn strategies to reduce the symptoms of OCD such as rituals, avoidance, or overwhelming fears.